tasharen/tnet/Assets/TNet/ReadMe - 3.0.7.txt

 3.0.7
 - NEW: It's now possible to disable the TNBehaviour in an Awake() function, preventing it from sending out messages or trying to ensure that a TNObject actually exists.
 Useful for when you need to render an object with network scripts into an off-screen texture, for example.
 - NEW: TNet now tracks sent and received packets per second.
-TNManager.setnPackets / receivedPackets.
+TNManager.sentPackets / receivedPackets.
 - NEW: TNManager now has one source for LoadScene functions -- an easily changed pair of delegates.
 - NEW: TNObject.IsJoiningChannel convenience function.
 - NEW: Added TNObject.RemoveSavedRFC to remove a previously sent RFC function.